amirkamil/cs61a_scheme_editor/editor/scheme_documentation.md

 In all of the syntax definitions below, `<x>` refers to a required element `x` that can vary, while `[x]` refers to an optional element `x`.
 Ellipses indicate that there can be more than one of the preceding element.

-The following special forms are included in all versions of 61A Scheme.

 ### **`define`**